engineyard/ey-docs/pages/using-rubinius-on-appcloud.md

 	Rubinius works only with Passenger 3.

 3. In the Ruby Runtime section, select Rubinius.
-    If you have existing applications running in the environment, the dashboard prompts you to rebuild the environment, which will re-run chef recipes and update the runtime to use Rubinius.
+    If you have existing applications running in the environment, the Dashboard prompts you to rebuild the environment, which will re-run chef recipes and update the runtime to use Rubinius.